Skip to main content

 What well water contaminants should I test for in Lincoln County?

 Lincoln County well owners should test for bacteria, nitrates, pH levels, and common local contaminants.
-The Georgia state lab and licensed water testing companies can provide comprehensive analysis for your well.
+The Georgia state lab and licensed water-testing companies can provide comprehensive analysis.